rugpullindex/documents/handbook.md

 We do so as we believe in a swarm intelligence.
 We acknowledge that innovation stems from an organic discovery process fueled through the collective and not through the articifial production of a or some individuums.

+We believe that continuity, originality and commitment are the drivers of value and innocation.

 We have an incomplete but ripening set of values that we regularly reflect our actions upon.
 We value authenticity, responsibility and fairness.
 They shall guide our work.

 ## How to get an offer approved to start working on RPI